The Werewolf Caper:

 Still, however incautious; I seriously question whether Snape would have believed or followed up on anything that any of the four Marauders would have told him about getting past the Whomping Willow if it was said directly to his face under anything like a normal circumstance.
 He would have expected some kind of a catch.

 Given the glimpse we got in the Pensieve of their typical attitude and conduct toward Snape, it becomes interesting to speculate just how Sirius’s luring Snape to the Shrieking Shack was actually accomplished.
 Particularly since it has always been strongly implied that Sirius managed to do it without James’s knowledge.

 Which, prior to OotP, made me suspect that Snape might have been led to believe that he had discovered the key to the ongoing mystery, and his opportunity for revenge, all by himself.
-And that the best way this could have been managed would have been to stage a conversation for him to overhear while he was lurking about in the bushes spying on them.
+And that the best way this could have been managed would have been for Sirius to stage a conversation for Snape to overhear while he was lurking about in the bushes spying on them.
 You need two people to hold a conversation.
-It was widely understood that neither James nor Remus knew about the set-up.
+It was still widely accepted that neither James nor Remus knew about the set-up.
 Who does that leave?

 In OotP we were given at least a few hints that the wizarding world may be a good deal laxer about alcohol usage than the Muggle one.
 And it has also been generally noted that the view on alcoholism in Europe is not so... focused as it is in the United States.

 To be sure, we’d had comic drunkards in the storyline before that point.
 Hagrid and Trelawney are both in that tradition.
 But in OotP that tradition was not really being played for laughs.
 Mundungus Fletcher might have been pure comic relief a book earlier.
 Here, he was simply dodgy.
 And Sirius Black had become a source of considerable concern.